 The University, Dornsife, and the department offer annual orientation sessions to new TAs.

-For University policies and guidelines for TAs, check the Graduate Assistant Handbook.
+For University policies and guidelines for TAs, check the Handbook for Teaching Assistants.

 Your mentors and members of the USC administration can help you investigate external grants possibilities.

-Students who have not passed qualifying exams usually use summer months to catch up on their reading for exams, continue language training, or earn money.
+Students who have not passed qualifying exams usually use summer months to catch up on their reading for exams, continue language training, and/or in temporary employmenty on or off campus.
 ABDs often use the summers for research travel or writing.